Aliases for PTPRJ Gene

 GeneCards Summary for PTPRJ Gene

-PTPRJ (Protein Tyrosine Phosphatase, Receptor Type J) is a Protein Coding gene.
+PTPRJ (Protein Tyrosine Phosphatase Receptor Type J) is a Protein Coding gene.
 Diseases associated with PTPRJ include Colorectal Cancer and Precursor B Lymphoblastic Lymphoma/Leukemia.
-Among its related pathways are Immune System and Development HGF signaling pathway.
-GO annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is PTPRB.

 Tyrosine phosphatase which dephosphorylates or contributes to the dephosphorylation of CTNND1, FLT3, PDGFRB, MET, RET (variant MEN2A), KDR, LYN, SRC, MAPK1, MAPK3, EGFR, TJP1, OCLN, PIK3R1 and PIK3R2.
 Plays a role in cell adhesion, migration, proliferation and differentiation.
 Involved in vascular development.
 Regulator of macrophage adhesion and spreading.
 Positively affects cell-matrix adhesion.
 Positive regulator of platelet activation and thrombosis.
 Negative regulator of cell proliferation.
 Negative regulator of PDGF-stimulated cell migration; through dephosphorylation of PDGFR.
 Positive regulator of endothelial cell survival, as well as of VEGF-induced SRC and AKT activation; through KDR dephosphorylation.
 Negative regulator of EGFR signaling pathway; through EGFR dephosphorylation.
 Enhances the barrier function of epithelial junctions during reassembly.
 Negatively regulates T-cell receptor (TCR) signaling.
 Upon T-cell TCR activation, it is up-regulated and excluded from the immunological synapses, while upon T-cell-antigen presenting cells (APC) disengagement, it is no longer excluded and can dephosphorylate PLCG1 and LAT to down-regulate prolongation of signaling.